fyflotent/space-chat/README.md

 From the client directory:

 1. `npm i`
-   1. this also generates module bindings so ensure spacetime cli is installed first
+   1. This also generates module bindings so ensure spacetime cli is installed first
 1. Start the dev server with `npm run dev`